damianhakert/damianhakert.github.io/source/university/index.md

 If you would like to teach in one of them or participate or help in any way, please contact Job or submit a merge request.

-If you have suggestions for additonal courses you would like to see, please submit a merge request to add an upcoming class, assign to Chad and /cc Job.
+If you have suggestions for additional courses you would like to see, please submit a merge request to add an upcoming class, assign to Chad and /cc Job.

 To view or modify the slides of the classes use [Deckset](http://www.decksetapp.com/).

 There is a [YouTube playlist with all recordings](https://www.youtube.com/playlist?list=PLFGfElNsQthbQu_IWlNOxul0TbS_2JH-e).

-For GitLab team members only the is a university class every Thursday at 5PM UTC, send Job a message to sign up.
+For GitLab team members only there is a university class every Thursday at 5PM UTC, send Job a message to sign up.

 ### Repositories, Projects and Groups